-It's hard to imagine, but about 97 percent of the Earth's water can be found in our oceans.
+It's hard to imagine, but about 97 percent of the Earth's water can be found in our ocean.
 Of the tiny percentage that's not in the ocean, about two percent is frozen up in glaciers and ice caps.
 Less than one percent of all the water on Earth is fresh.
 A tiny fraction of water exists as water vapor in our atmosphere.

 That's enough water to fill about 352,670,000,000,000,000,000 gallon-sized milk containers!